Tres Leches Cupcakes

 Ingredients in Tres Leches Cupcakes

-For these ultra moist tres leches cupcakes, you’ll need the following easy-to-find and very common fridge and pantry ingredients including the following:
+For these ultra moist tres leches cupcakes, you’ll need the following easy-to-find and very common fridge and pantry ingredients.

 - Unsalted butter